bluerobotics/br-esc-examples/arduino/AnalogJoystickControl/README.md

 Analog Joystick Example
 =======================

+##Description

+This example provides a simple program for the Arduino microcontroller that reads from an analog joystick and outputs to three thrusters.
+It is designed for three thrusters, two forward and one vertical, and two [Parallax Joysticks](http://www.parallax.com/product/27808).

 ##Wiring

-1. Plug Parallax joystick interface boards into the breadboard.
+1. Plug [Parallax Joystick](http://www.parallax.com/product/27808) interface boards into the breadboard.

 2. Using wire jumpers, connect the *Vss* pins to the *5V* pin on the Arduino.
 Connect the *Vdd* pins to any of the *GND* pins on the Arduino.